learn-the-web/topics/javascript-syntax.md

 ## Comments

-Comments are great for helping write documentation or even debugging—Javascript has two flavours of comments.
+Comments are great for helping write documentation or even debugging—JavaScript has two flavours of comments.

 ```js
 // Single line comments